Let's Stop Weathering

 The purpose of “Let’s Stop Weathering” is to encourage allies and partners to understand these root causes of stress and address them – by communicating, building experiences that lift and heal us, improving physical and mental health care, and designing systems that serve individuals and grow equity in Indiana.

-What Can We Do About It?
+What Can We Do to Stop Weathering?

 The Let’s Stop Weathering initiative launched in the fall of 2023 with a conversation with Dr. Geronimus in Indianapolis.
 More than 300 people representing Asian, Black, Hispanic, white, LGBTQ and faith groups, attended the talk.
 45 organizations signed on as partners to host events in the coming year to address weathering.